DevNaga/site/index.md

 Hello There.
 Thanks for visiting my site.

-I am Devendra (Dev) Naga, 28 yr old age, > 8yrs of experienced software architect / developer / maintainer and a creator of much scalable and creative software systems, architectures, packages and tools.
+I am Devendra (Dev) Naga, 29 yr old age, > 9 yrs of experienced software architect / developer / maintainer and a creator of much scalable and creative software systems, architectures, packages and tools.

+**current work**

+I am currently working as Advanced Technical Lead - ProdMgmt on L4 autonomous drivesystem (ROS, ROS2) + V2X software stack and the application.

+**previous work**

+Software Technical Arhictect - V2X, Smartcities (NYC and TAMPA - total of 8M$ projects in one year)

-I am currently working at [Savari](www.savari.net) as a Software Architect to their products (RSU, OBU, VAD and SFAD) and the V2X software stack and leading the smartcity development activities especially in *NYC* and *TAMPA Bay*.
-I have over Eight years of work experience and field expertise.
-I have extensively worked in programming languages such as ```C```, ```Shell``` and ```Python```.
-I am capable of picking up any new programming language very quickly and do the work in it.
+I have over Nine years of work experience and field expertise.
+I have extensively worked in programming languages such as ```C```, `C++`, ```Shell``` and ```Python```.
+I am capable of picking up any new programming language very quickly.

-I am currently looking for a challenging job in Vehicular Data Analytics / Automotive / Linux / Embedded / Virtualization based domains.
+I am currently looking for a challenging job in Automated vehicles / Vehicular Data Analytics / Automotive / Linux / Embedded / Virtualization based domains.

 If interested Please email me here: <devendra.aaru@gmail.com>